ekene-e/cudakron/README.md

 ## Overview

 A production-grade, high-performance implementation of the Stochastic Kronecker Graph generation algorithm, designed for generating massive-scale graphs with realistic properties.
 This implementation leverages modern C++20 features, MPI for distributed computing, and optional CUDA GPU acceleration.

-## Mathematical Foundation
+(This was built as an aside for the Summer 2023 course "C++ for C programmers" at Columbia.)

 ### The Kronecker Product